venkjs/venk/README.md

 ```

 ### **Define component for dependency injection**
-In Typespring framework, you can easily define a component using @Component() decorator.
+In Venk framework, you can easily define a component using @Component() decorator.
 This decorator creates an instance for dependency injection.
 ```javascript
 @Component()
 export default class ClassB{